Our Risk Philosophy

-At Educo, there are many teachers beyond the staff: the mountains, the hardship of a hike, the sunset on a lake, the silence of a moment alone.
+At Educo, there are many teachers beyond the staff: the mountains, the hardship of a portage, the sunset on a lake, the silence of a moment alone.

 Risks with high consequences are not well accepted by the public.
 And understandably so!
 While we want to be on our learning edge in adventure activities and enjoying the adrenaline of heights or swift water, we all want to come home at the end of the day.

 We embrace risk and its role in learning life skills and yet, safety is our top priority.
-To learn more about our risk management, our trained staff, our facilities and our board governance and review of risk, please check out our Risk Management Plan.
+To learn more about our risk management, our trained staff, our facilities, and our board governance, please check out our Risk Management Plan.